lkdm/mammon/README.md

 # mammon

-Rust library for ergonomically working with money as standard integer values.
+Mammon is a lightweight, opinionated crate for working with money in Rust.

+It provides a newtype wrapper around integer primitives that represent a number at three decimal places.

+This is useful for working with currencies that have a fixed number of decimal places, such as the US dollar.

 ## Features